metonym/svelte-rollup-template/README.md

 > Svelte Rollup template with static asset hashing and minification.

 This template extends the official [Svelte rollup template](https://github.com/sveltejs/template) by focusing on the post-build process.
-The initial motivation was to address [an issue](https://github.com/sveltejs/template/issues/39) about hashing file names.
+The initial motivation was to address [an issue](https://github.com/sveltejs/template/issues/39) about hashing file names for production.

-In addition to separating the `public/` and `build/` folders, this project uses [PostHTML](https://github.com/posthtml/posthtml) to post-process compiled assets.
+This project uses [PostHTML](https://github.com/posthtml/posthtml) to post-process compiled assets.

-The CSS/JS files are hashed for caching (and invalidating the cache when changes are built) in production while the HTML markup is minified.
+The CSS/JS files are hashed for caching (and invalidating the cache when changes are built) and the HTML is minified.

 ## Getting Started